PhD in Political Science

 Additional requirements

-A recommendation to the Dean for Admissions to candidacy, or the dissertation research stage, will be considered upon satisfactory completion of all coursework, research paper, field examinations, and successful defense of the dissertation prospectus.
-Students must pass their primary field examination with a satisfactory pass or above and must pass their supporting field examination with a bare pass or above in order to be considered eligible for promotion to candidacy.
-Admission to candidacy is permitted only if the student’s performance on the examinations and in the coursework gives a good indication of success in the second unit.
-Passing the field examinations does not in itself ensure admission to candidacy.
+Students must complete their primary field examination with a satisfactory pass or above and their supporting field examination with a bare pass or above to be considered eligible for promotion to candidacy.
+Students are permitted to proceed with the preparation of a dissertation prospectus only if their performance on the examinations and in their coursework indicates a good possibility of success at the dissertation research stage.